elf4j/elf4j-jul/README.md

 </dependency>
 ```

-Note: A library, API, or server/container codebase would use the `test` or `provided` scope; or just use the ELF4J API -
+Note: Only one logging provider such as this should be in effect at run-time.
+If different providers end up in the final
-without any SPI provider, at all.
-Only one logging provider should be loaded and working at run-time; the
+build of an application, somehow, then the elf4j.logger.factory.fqcn system property will have to be used to select the
-facilitating codebase should leave the provider choice to the end-user application.
+desired provider.